-- Pre-employment: All candidates who have received a conditional offer of employment must pass a drug test before they receive an unconditional offer of employment and begin working for UnitedHealth Group.
-Pre-employment screenings will ordinarily be initiated at the time an offer is accepted.
-In no event will pre-employment screenings be conducted more than 60-days prior to a candidate's anticipated first day of employment. - Random: Each calendar year, a certain percentage of UnitedHealth Group employees who are directly involved in the access or dispensing of drugs, in direct patient care roles and/or in the driving of patients will be subject to random (drawing) drug testing.
-The tests are unannounced, spread throughout the year, and the selection of employees will be made by a scientifically valid method.
+- Pre-employment: All applicants who have received a conditional offer of employment must pass a drug test before they receive an unconditional offer of employment and begin working for UnitedHealth Group.
+Pre-employment screenings will ordinarily be initiated at the time a conditional offer is accepted.
+In this regard, UnitedHealth Group will require the applicant to report to a laboratory, at the place, day and time that UnitedHealth Group designates to perform the drug test.
+UnitedHealth Group will withdraw any offer of employment to an employment candidate who refuses to submit to a controlled substances detection test or who shows a positive result of said test.
+Applicants can refuse to submit to a controlled substance test but said refusal will be considered an unjustified refusal and, as such, equivalent to a positive test result.
+In these cases, UnitedHealth Group will withdraw the conditional offer.
+In no event will pre-employment screenings be conducted more than 60-days prior to a candidate's anticipated first day of employment. - Random: Each calendar year, a certain percentage of UnitedHealth Group employees working in safety sensitive roles, which means those who are directly involved in dispensing of drugs, in direct patient care roles and/or in the driving of patients, will be subject to random drug testing.
+The tests are unannounced, spread throughout the year, and the selection of employees will be made by a scientifically valid method. these more information in Random Testing Process. - Return-to-duty and follow-up: Employees who have a prior positive result in any drug test or who are entering a rehabilitation program, must pass a drug test before they can return to duty and are subject to follow-up drug testing at times and frequencies determined by UnitedHealth Group for up to one (1) year.

-Refer to the Random Testing Process document.

-• Return-to-duty and follow-up: Employees who test positive for drugs (see Terms below) or who otherwise violate this policy, but are not terminated, must pass a drug test before they can return to duty and are subject to follow-up drug testing at times and frequencies determined by UnitedHealth Group for up to two (2) years.